Encyclopaedia of tablature

-The ENCYCLOPAEDIA OF TABLATURE, under the guidance of John Griffiths, David Dolata and Philippe Vendrix will present 400 examples of tablature for close to forty instruments, with facsimiles, transcriptions and commentaries on all the pieces.
-The examples will cover the approximate period 1450-1750.
-Collaborators on the project include Gregorio Bevilacqua, Hyacinthe Belliot, Vincent Besson, Aurelio Bianco, Andrés Cea Galán, Stuart Cheney, Victor Coelho, Annie Coeurdevey, Tim Crawford, Dinko Fabris, Monica Hall, Thilo Hirsch, Jeffery Kite-Powell, Nuria LLopis, Joachim Luedtke, Andreas Michel, Jocelyn Nelson, Davide Rebuffa, John Robinson, Daniel Russo-Batterham, Andreas Schlegel, Anne Smith, Mauro Squillante
+The ENCYCLOPAEDIA OF TABLATURE, is being written under the editorship of John Griffiths, David Dolata and Philippe Vendrix as part of Project Ricercar at the Centre d'Etudes Superieures de la Renaissance in Tours.
+It will comprise 400 examples of tablature for some forty instruments, with facsimiles, transcriptions and commentaries on all the pieces.
+It will be published by Brepols The examples will cover the approximate period 1450-1750.
+Collaborators on the project include Cristina Alís Raurich, Gregorio Bevilacqua, Hyacinthe Belliot, Vincent Besson, Aurelio Bianco, Andrés Cea Galán, Stuart Cheney, Annie Coeurdevey†, Tim Crawford, Dinko Fabris, Monica Hall, Andrew Hartig, Erin Headley, Thilo Hirsch, Jeffery Kite-Powell, Nuria LLopis, Joachim Luedtke, Andreas Michel, Pietro Prosser, Jocelyn Nelson, Davide Rebuffa, Mark Rimple, John Robinson, Daniel Russo-Batterham, Andreas Schlegel, Anne Smith, Mauro Squillante, Catalina Vicens.

 A SELECTION OF TABLATURES